BOB-THE-BUILDER01/MEAN-Stack-PayMaster/README.md

 As of now, front end development is still in the works.
 <br><br>
 <b>EDIT: </b>The front end is uploaded.
 If you are asking me, please create your own front end.
-There is very good chance that this does not work <i>throwing shade</i>.
+There is very good chance that this does not work <i>(ᴛʜʀᴏᴡɪɴɢ sʜᴀᴅᴇ)</i>.
 If you want more direction on what to do for the front end:
 1. Use your imagination, please.
 2. There are many free templates online.
 I used the first Google search result to find mine.<br>